nstack/hiring-ds/README.md

 ### Instructions

-Build a standalone command-line application in the language of your choice that takes the path of a input CSV datafile as a command-line argument and
+Build a standalone command-line application in the language of your choice that takes the path of a single input CSV datafile as a command-line argument and
   - loads and validates the input dataset of customer transaction data
   - trains a model that predicts a customer's health as a float from `0.0 - 1.0` given their transaction history
   - prints a CSV file containing the customer ID and health score per row to `stdout`

+The `orders.zip` archive contains two sample transaction datasets that can each be used as input to generate customer predictions.
+The files come from two different domains and are independent, with their own schema and consist of "messy" real world data - your solution is expected to be able to work with each sample dataset individually to output predictions.

 You can use any 1st- or 3rd-party library functions, packages, frameworks and solvers you like, or build a model from scratch if you prefer.

 There is no right answer as such, we will mainly be looking at code quality, data preprocessing skills, completeness of the solution from a software engineering perspective, and clarity of thought.

 To get started, we recommend forking and cloning this repo, and then either point us to your fork or submit a PR - thanks!

-### Files

-- `orders.zip` - an archive containing two sample transaction datasets to use as input to generate customer predictions